How Long Does It Take to Detox from Meth?

 While not recommended, it is essential to know what to do in case of an emergency home detox.
 The first 24-48 hours are typically when symptoms are at their worst.
 During this time, it is very important to take care of your body.
 Make sure you are staying hydrated by drinking lots of water and electrolyte-rich beverages.

 Increased hunger is also common during meth detox.
 Give your body what it needs by fueling it with nutritious meals.
 Also, plan to sleep a lot.
-Detox is exhausting, and your body heals best when it can rest.
+Detoxification from meth is exhausting, and your body heals best when it can rest.
 Lastly, be on the lookout for signs that you need to call a professional.
-Symptoms like paranoia, hallucinations, violence, feelings of self-harm, and anxiety are best managed by professionals.
+Symptoms like paranoia, hallucinations, violence, self-harm urges, suicidal ideation, and anxiety are best managed by professionals.

 Tips for Safely Detoxing from Meth at Home